Fer-Bonilla/Udacity-Artificial-Intelligence-forward-planning-agent/README.md

             (1) `~Literal` can be used to logically negate a literal (2) `self.parents` contains a map from actions to preconditions

-        ```
+    ```python
+    def _interference(self, actionA, actionB):
       for effectA in actionA.effects:
         if ~effectA in actionB.preconditions: return True

       for effectB in actionB.effects:
         if ~effectB in actionA.preconditions: return True

       return False
     ```

 #### function _competing_needs